-Audit and assurance services form a major part of the work we do for our clients on a continuing basis.
-In Malta, PwC is the leading audit service provider.
-As at 30 June 2018 the firm engaged around 227 partners and professional staff in Audit and Assurance services who serve our client base that include companies involved in a wide range of businesses such as manufacturing, hospitality, retailing, information technology and financial services.
+As at June 2022 the firm engaged around 236 partners and professional staff in Audit and Assurance services who serve our client base that include companies involved in a wide range of businesses such as manufacturing, hospitality, retailing, information technology and financial services.

-We carry out audit and assurance services to a number of listed companies, regulated entities such as insurance companies, banks and other public interest entities.
+We carry out audit and assurance services to a number of listed companies, regulated entities such as insurance companies, banks, asset managment clients and other public interest entities.
 Our list of clients includes not only subsidiaries of multi-national groups but also the small and medium-sized local and international setups.

 Our assurance team is highly trained and committed to provide statutory and regulatory audits of the highest standards.
 We aim to exceed client expectations, by continuously reviewing our own effectiveness and efficiency, and by maintaining close communication with the client throughout the audit process.

 Through a broad range of innovative, high-quality and cost effective solutions we can help your business improve its financial control and regulatory reporting systems.
 In every case, the PwC audit is underpinned by our deep industry knowledge, wide experience and global network of skilled professionals.

 The financial statement audit has never been more important.
 In today’s business environment there is more scrutiny and scepticism of a company’s financial statements than ever before.
 Investors are seeking more assurance in relation to corporate governance and reporting and they expect greater reliability, more oversight and clear evidence of internal controls.
 Corporate management, boards and audit committees, internal and external auditors all have important roles to play in providing assurance to investors by executing their respective responsibilities.
 Meeting investor expectations begins with the completeness and accuracy of information contained in a company’s financial statements.